lesaux/puppet-kibana4/README.md

 * Downloads and extracts the kibana4 archive, or perform installation using OS package manager.
 * Manage the elastic.co Kibana repositories
-* Optionally create a user to use for the service
+* Optionally create a user to use for the service.
+You should not create a user if installing Kibana with package management (apt or yum).
 * Creates an init.d file if installing from the archive.
+Note that the init file is not managed if you are installing Kibana with package management (apt or yum).
 * Modifies configuration file if needed.
 * Java installation is not managed by this module.